genomejs/dna2json/README.md

 ## Downloading your data

 Go to [23andme Raw Data](https://www.23andme.com/you/download/) to get your dna.txt file.
-You can download data from all chromosomes or only specific ones - dna2json doesn't care.
+You can download data from all cs or only specific ones - dna2json doesn't care.

 ## SNP